sbeeredd04/Aether/README.md

 - [✓] Add model badges to nodes to show which AI model answered the question
 - [✓] Implement markdown rendering for model outputs
 - [ ] Multiple models and their support
-    - [ ] Add multiple models and their support placeholders to the prompt bar
+    - [✓] Add multiple models and their support placeholders to the prompt bar
-    - [ ] document support / File upload
+    - [ ] document support / File upload (Using files api for larger files)
-    - [ ] grounding with google search
+    - [✓] grounding with google search
-    - [ ] add image generation and video generation and speech geneeration as well
+    - [✓] add image generation
-    - [ ] video and sccreen sharing understanding and support / Live API
+    - [ ] video and sccreen sharing understanding and support / Live API (Websocket)

 ### Future Enhancements